4dn-dcic/react-workflow-viz/README.md

 Is being used by HMS-DBMI in the [4DN Data Portal](https://data.4dnucleome.org/experiment-set-replicates/4DNESMU2MA2G/#graph-section) to show provenance of analytical pipeline runs.
-Also being used in the CGAP (final name TDB) project for similar purposes.
+Also being used in the [CGAP project](https://cgap.hms.harvard.edu) for similar purposes.

 Checkout the current demo at [unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html](https://unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html), which points to the index.html file in the distributable NPM package (and in this repo).